Ohio State vs. JMU Predictions & Picks - Women's NCAA Tournament First Round

 Ohio State vs. JMU Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's game between the Ohio State Buckeyes (25-7) and James Madison Dukes (26-7) matching up at Value City Arena has a projected final score of 78-61 (according to our computer prediction) in favor of heavily favored Ohio State, so expect a one-sided matchup.
-The game will tip off at 1:30 PM ET on March 18.
+Saturday's contest features the Ohio State Buckeyes (25-7) and the James Madison Dukes (26-7) matching up at Value City Arena in what should be a lopsided matchup, with a projected 78-61 victory for heavily favored Ohio State according to our computer prediction.
+Game time is at 1:30 PM ET on March 18.

-The Buckeyes fell in their most recent game 105-72 against Iowa on Sunday.
+In their last time out, the Buckeyes lost 105-72 to Iowa on Sunday.

 Ohio State vs. JMU Game Info